Homeowner's Insurance Coverage & Common Claims

 What are the Most Common Home Insurance Claims?

 One of the most common claims against homeowner’s insurance is a broken pipe.
 In that situation, if the leak is not discovered immediately, water damage can destroy a family’s belongings as well as damage the structure of the home, resulting in a massive claim and months of repairs.
 Similarly, a fire that is not contained and extinguished can do tremendous damage by both the fire itself and the smoke, which may require disposing of affected furniture and belongings.
+In such cases, there are high chances that your house and roof damage can be covered by insurance.
 It’s important to read and understand your policy so you know what is covered, and avoid any type of insurance fraud.

 Living in another place while your home is repaired may also be covered under your insurance policy.
 Check the terms of your policy to find out.